tforde4623/Note_Worthy/README.md

-# Note_Worthy
+# __Note_Worthy__

-A web app to create and store notes.
+Note worthy is a web application to write, and keep track of notes.
+Pretty simple.